Denver Nuggets: 2008–2011: The Anthony and Billups duo

 On July 16, 2008, at the end of the 2007–08 NBA season, the Nuggets traded former NBA Defensive Player of the Year Marcus Camby to the Los Angeles Clippers for a second-round draft pick (that was then traded to the New York Knicks for Renaldo Balkman).
-This trade was to reduce the Nuggets' payroll costs.

 On November 3, 2008, guard Allen Iverson was traded to the Detroit Pistons for Chauncey Billups, Antonio McDyess, and Cheikh Samb (part of the trade exception from the Marcus Camby trade was used to allow the deal to go through).
 McDyess was waived though on November 10, 2008, and he returned to Detroit shortly afterwards.